site logo

 Great, how to hide my Wireguard traffic?

-However, this lightweight proxy supports tunneling TCP and UDP traffic, with AEAD ciphers for providing confidentiality.
-It is perfect for hiding our Wireguard UDP traffic, and is proven to circumvent the strongest censorship currently possible.
+However, this lightweight proxy supports tunneling TCP and UDP traffic, with AEAD ciphers for extra confidentiality.
+It is perfect for hiding our Wireguard UDP traffic, and from my personal experience, is proven to circumvent the strongest censorship currently possible.

 Installing Shadowsocks